putyatairyna/TinCanJS/README.md

 -------------
 This is a fork of original [TinCanJS](https://github.com/RusticiSoftware/TinCanJS) package.

-The primary goal of this fork is to remove code used to support unsupported browsers.
+The primary goal of this fork is to remove code used to support unsupported browsers (IE, Safari 10.0 and earlier versions).

 The following libraries have been removed:
 - [polyfills](https://www.npmjs.com/package/js-polyfills) (used for IE10)
-- [text-encoding](https://www.npmjs.com/package/text-encoding) (used for IE and Safari <= 10)
+- [text-encoding](https://www.npmjs.com/package/text-encoding) (used for IE, Safari 10.0 and earlier versions)
 - [arraybuffer.slice](https://www.npmjs.com/package/arraybuffer.slice) (used for IE10)

 -------------